OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

     ]
     ```

 1. Add the following object to the "autoRunEvents" array.
-The "events" array maps handlers to events as described in the table near the top of this article.
+The "events" property maps handlers to events as described in the table near the top of this article.
 The handler names must match those used in the "actions" array in an earlier step.

     ```json
       {